opnfv/apex/docs/installation-instructions/baremetal.rst

 ================================================

-The VM nodes deployment operates almost the same way as the bare metal deployment with a few differences.  ``opnfv-deploy`` still deploys an Instack VM.
-In addition to the Instack VM a collection of VMs (3 control nodes + 2 compute for an HA deployment or 1 control node and 1 compute node for a Non-HA Deployment) will be defined for the target OPNFV deployment.
+The VM nodes deployment operates almost the same way as the bare metal deployment with a few differences.  ``opnfv-deploy`` still deploys an Undercloud VM.
+In addition to the Undercloud VM a collection of VMs (3 control nodes + 2 compute for an HA deployment or 1 control node and 1 compute node for a Non-HA Deployment) will be defined for the target OPNFV deployment.
 The part of the toolchain that executes IPMI power instructions calls into libvirt instead of